 Finding a lump on or around your dog’s private parts can be concerning for pet parents.
-In fact, anytime you notice a new lump or bump on your dog’s body, it is best to have it evaluated by your vet.
 In the case of lumps on the genitals, there are many possible causes, ranging from minor and easily treatable skin infections to benign or malignant cancers.
-Here’s what pet parents should know.
+Let’s explore some possible causes that can affect female and male dogs, starting with female dogs.

-Hyperplasia and prolapse
+Hyperplasia and prolapse:

-Vaginal hyperplasia is an increase in cells and tissue of the vaginal mucosa, resulting in enlargement (see picture 1 on this graphic).
 In some cases, this can progress to vaginal prolapse, which occurs when part of the vagina that is normally on the inside extends outwards (like a sock being turned inside out).
 It appears as a round or donut-shaped pink mass, which is smooth and shiny at first, then begins to crack and dry.
-These dogs will usually lick excessively at the area.
-Rarely, it can interfere with urination.

 These conditions occur due to hormone exposure, either during proestrus and estrus of an intact female’s heat cycle, or exposure to external hormones such as estrogen cream.
-Diagnosis is based on history, physical exam, and examination of cells from the vagina.

 Vaginal hyperplasia should resolve when exposure to estrogen is removed (removing external sources, spaying the dog, or natural progression of the heat cycle).
-If it is not causing an issue, treatment may not be neded.
+If it is not causing an issue, treatment may not be needed.
 However, if tissue is protruding from the vulva, it must be kept clean and moist, and an e-collar should be used to prevent licking and further trauma.
 Depending on the severity of the condition, your vet may clean and suture the tissue back in place.
 Relapse is common.

 Vaginal and vulvar tumors

-See image of a vaginal mass on DrStephenBirchard’s blog post here.
 Tumors of the vagina and vulva are most commonly seen in unspayed dogs who have never given birth.
 Most are non-cancerous, including leiomyomas, fibroleiomyomas, fibromas, polyps, lipomas, sebaceous adenomas, fibrous histiocytomas, benign melanomas, myxomas, and myxofibromas; however malignant tumors such as transitional venereal tumors (discussed below) and others are possible.

-Clinical signs of vaginal and vulvar tumors may include bleeding or discharge from the vulva, enlarged vulva, a visible mass, pain with urination and defecation, hematuria (bloody urine), and excessive licking of the genitals.
 The mass itself may vary in appearance.
 Some are pedunculated (on a stalk) while others are found on the vaginal wall.
 They may be black, tan, pink, fleshy, or white in appearance.
 These masses often occur inside the vulva and then poke out.

 Polyps are an especially common type of benign tumor that can be found in this location.